yusukey03012/matObjPose/README.md

 ## Environment
 MATLAB with Image Processing Toolbox, Computer Vision Toolbox, Parallel Computing Toolbox and Statistics and Machine Learning Toolbox.
 We use MatConvNet framework.
+Please follow the installation guidelines provided in their website.
-(As of 2021, we confirmed that the compilation of MatConvNet for CPU works under Windows 10.)
+(As of 2021, we confirmed that the compilation of MatConvNet for CPU works under Windows 10, which is sufficiently fast enough to just try our framework.)

 ## Installation guidelines
 1. `git clone https://github.com/yusukey03012/matObjPose.git`